lammps/lammps/doc/src/Python_overview.rst

 Overview
 ========

-The LAMMPS distribution includes a python directory with all you need to run LAMMPS from Python.
+The LAMMPS distribution includes a ``python`` directory with the Python code needed to run LAMMPS from Python.
 The ``python/lammps.py`` contains :doc:`the "lammps" Python <Python_module>` that wraps the LAMMPS C-library interface.
-This file makes it is possible to do the following either from a Python script, or interactively from a Python prompt:
+This file makes it is possible to do the following either from a Python script, or interactively from a Python
+prompt:

 - create one or more instances of LAMMPS
 - invoke LAMMPS commands or read them from an input script